Rachid-NM/BooksStoreBundle/README.md

 Version : V0.1.
 SF 2.6.0.

-Hhis script is a beginning of developing a bundle for managing books.
+This script is a beginning of developing a bundle for managing books.

 The CDM contains 3 tables:
 1. Books.